/ Southampton Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a permanent disability, you may be entitled to further compensation under Pennsylvania law.
-These entitlements are intended to compensate for the ongoing effects of your injury on your capacity to earn a living.
+If your occupational accident leads to a permanent disability, you may be able to receive additional benefits under Pennsylvania law.
+These entitlements are meant to compensate for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: